Annetrude/RepCo/README.md

-# this is my new readme file
+# This is my new readme file
-because I created a conflict 😁
+...because I created a conflict 😁

 # Introduction
-THIS IS NOT MY DATA
+THIS IS NOT MY DATA!

 In this project, we explore the `Zoo` dataset from the `mlbench` package.
 It contains 101 animals and their traits, like whether they have feathers, lay eggs, or are predators.
 Each animal is also labeled by class (e.g., mammal, bird, fish).